Alhurra: Organization and funding

-The MBN is a non-profit organization financed through a grant from the U.S. Agency for Global Media (USAGM), formerly the Broadcasting Board of Governors (BBG), an independent federal agency funded by the U.S. Congress.
+Middle East Broadcasting Networks (MBN) is a non-profit organization financed through a grant from the U.S. Agency for Global Media (USAGM), formerly the Broadcasting Board of Governors (BBG), an independent federal agency funded by the U.S. Congress.
 The U.S. Agency for Global Media oversees all U.S. public broadcasting outlets and is intended to act as a firewall to protect the editorial independence and professional integrity of the broadcasters.

 Alhurra's headquarters are in Springfield, Virginia.
 The network also maintains bureaus in Baghdad and Dubai, production centers in Beirut, Jerusalem, Cairo, Rabat, Erbil and Washington, D.C., as well as correspondents throughout the Middle East, North Africa, the United States and Europe.

+On March 15, 2025, the United States Agency for Global Media terminated grants to the Middle East Broadcasting Networks, Radio Free Europe/Radio Liberty and Radio Free Asia following a directive from the Trump Administration.
+As a result, MBN was forced to furlough over 90% of its staff and drastically reduce its programming.
+This abrupt funding cut, which was part of a broader executive order to dismantle USAGM, led MBN to file a lawsuit against the Trump administration, arguing the termination violated congressional appropriations and the U.S. Constitution.
+The courts responded with a preliminary injunction to block the shutdown and restore some protections for international broadcasters like MBN, but ongoing appeals kept the organization's future uncertain and operations significantly curtailed.

+The funding cuts received criticism from press freedom organizations, including the committee to Protect Journalists, which argued that the move undermined the United States’ stated commitment to supporting free and independent media in the Middle East and North Africa region.

+The organization and its staff defied the executive order and initially remained on the air while considering legal action to challenge the presidential directive.

+After ceasing television broadcasts, MBN's remaining digital platforms — including its website (Alhurra.com) and official Facebook and YouTube channels — have provided real-time coverage of major events like the Israel–Iran conflict, drawing millions of online viewers even as the network's future remained uncertain.

 Awards

 In 2019, Alhurra's report Power of Forgiveness won the People's Voice Award in the category of Best Documentary.

 In 2016, Alhurra Television's documentary series "Delusional Paradise" won the Silver Award at the Cannes Corporate Media & TV Awards.
 And the promotional video for the "Delusional Paradise" won a bronze medal at the New York Festivals International Television & Film Awards.

 In 2014, three Alhurra shows won the Special Jury Award at the CINE Golden Eagle Awards.
 Street Pulse (نبض الشارع), Where are We Going (رايحين على فين) and a promotional clip for the project Syrian Stories, have won prizes in 2014.

 Street Pulse won the prize of the best documentary in the Middle East for the year 2013, especially for the episode the Tragedy of Quarry Workers in Minya (مأساة عمال المحاجر في المنيا).